 Note that the delivered doses for Seffalair Spiromax are different from other salmeterol/fluticasone containing products on the market.
 The different dose strengths (medium/high doses of fluticasone) for different products do not necessarily correspond to each other, thus the products are not interchangeable based on the corresponding dose strengths.

-Adults and adolescents 12 years and older.
+Adults and adolescents 12 years and older

 One inhalation of 12.75 micrograms salmeterol and 100 micrograms fluticasone propionate twice daily.